 The drawback of a linear sea coast like much of southeastern England is you can either paddle off one way, or paddle in the other.
 But add some coves and inlets, then scatter an archipelago just off a peninsula like the Coigach (map left) and your route choices multiply exponentially; there’s always a different permutation or somewhere new to explore – or even somewhere to turn if the wind kicks up.

 With the Summer Isles you have more or less two island groups: the easily reached Taneras, Horse and Ristol islands which at some tides aren’t even islands.
 And the remoter islands out as far south as Priest Island and Carn nan Sgeir.
 Closer to the Gruinard or Scoraig mainland, you need a good spell to visit these two and get back to the Coigach.
 When a southwesterly is blowing your loose laundry towards Oslo, Achnahaird on Enard Bay might be less rough.

 Skip to Summer Isles paddling reports

 Note that the pier at Badentarbet Bay is in use again.
-This is thanks to the redevelopment currently underway on Tanera Mor (left), mostly around the main bay, the Anchorage.
+This is thanks to the redevelopment underway on Tanera Mor (left), mostly around the main bay, the Anchorage.
 For many years it was the only occupied Summer isle but the post office and cafe you often read about are no more.
 Something much more upmarket is taking their place and they ask to to not land in the Anchorage.

 • There’s a hotel in Achiltibuie